 - The first level of appeal is where you file a "complaint" and are given a hearing date with this Panel. - Panel members are independent of BC Assessment and all local governments.
-They are appointed by the Minister of Municipal Affairs and Housing. - PARP complaint hearings take place between February 1st and March 15th each year. - Last year, PARP hearings changed to a teleconference call between all parties where you use a shared website to upload specific pieces of evidence. - Summary of a PARP Hearing: - Process and Introductions (4 min) - Complainant presents evidence to Panel (8 min) - BC Assessment presents evidence to Panel (8 min) - Questions and Deliberation (6 min) - Panel Decision communicated (4 min)
+They are appointed by the Minister of Municipal Affairs and Housing. - PARP complaint hearings take place between February 1st and March 15th each year. - PARP hearings are a teleconference call between all parties where you use a shared website to upload specific pieces of evidence. - Summary of a PARP Hearing: - Process and Introductions (4 min) - Complainant presents evidence to Panel (8 min) - BC Assessment presents evidence to Panel (8 min) - Questions and Deliberation (6 min) - Panel Decision communicated (4 min)